eknigge/tx_dwgs/docs/source/database.md

 # Database

 The MySQL database uses the following ERD, which is a modified version of the original data/database.
 Some of the fields in the original data were not important to this tool so they were not imported into the final table.

+The table pole_details is independent of the pole table due to its distinct values and information, and lacks a one-to-one relationship.
+Although they can be associated, the way the data was acquired has resulted in their segregation within the database.

 ![database_img](../../back-end/mySQL/ERD.png 'database_img')

 ## Creation